 Be sure to look where each finger is landing on the fretboard.
 Which strings should they be on?
 What frets should they be on?
 By focusing on these fundamental aspects of changing chords, you’ll see very quickly that after a while you’ll build “muscle memory” and your fingers will know where to go automatically.

 Then once this is accomplished, move on to two more chords & so forth & so forth.
 Continuously building your chord vocabulary.
-You’ll see that your making massive progress at an unbelievably short period of time.
+You’ll see that you are making massive progress at an unbelievably short period of time.

 Once you get over the learning curve (which there is one in anything and I do mean ANYTHING new you learn) you’ll be able to start playing songs that you love hearing & you’ll be hooked on guitar just like all the other millions out there.